jpvantassel/python3-course/adv/packages.md

 ## Distributing a Package

-After having gone through the effort of packaging your Python code, you will inevitably wnat to share it with others.
+After having gone through the effort of packaging your Python code, you will inevitably what to share it with others.
 You can do this in multiple ways.

-### Sharing Built or Source Distribtions
+### Sharing Built or Source Distributions

-Sharing a built or source distribtuion is simple and involves two steps.
+Sharing a built or source distribution is simple and involves two steps.

-- Creating the source and/or built distribtion, using the syntax
+- Creating the source and/or built distribution, using the syntax
   - `python setup.py sdist` for source
   - `python setup.py bdist_wheel` for built, or
   - `python setup.py sdist bdist_wheel` for both.
-- Installing from the source or built distribtion, using the syntax
+- Installing from the source or built distribution, using the syntax
   - `pip install <*.tar.gz>` if from source or
   - `pip install <*.whl>` if from built.